The Truth Behind Biologics and Skin Treatments

-While this may sound like New Age medicine to some patients, remember that most vaccines are derived from living organisms.
+While this may sound like New Age medicine to some patients, remember that most vaccines come from living organisms.
 Common medications, like Lantus (insulin glargine), Humira (adalimumab), and Herceptin (trastuzumab) contain biological components.
-Even Botox, a common cosmetic procedure, is a biologic produced by a bacterium called Clostridium botulinum.
+Even Botox, a common cosmetic procedure, is a biologic from a bacterium called Clostridium botulinum.

 Biologics Treatment for Psoriasis

 Biologics are very safe for most patients, but there are a few risks and limitations.
 Active infections, compromised immune systems, recent live vaccination, and pregnancies will prevent patients from receiving this treatment.
-There are currently 11 biologics on the market used to treat psoriasis, but patients will need to work with their insurance companies to figure out which are covered under their plan.
-These treatments are very effective at relieving psoriasis symptoms, but they can cost tens of thousands of dollars each year without insurance coverage.
-At Zel Skin and Laser Specialists, one of our dermatologists will also help you decide which treatment will work best for your situation.
+There are currently 11 biologics on the market that treat psoriasis.
+Patients will need to work with their insurance companies to figure out which biologics their plans covers.
+These treatments are very effective at relieving psoriasis symptoms.
+However, they can cost tens of thousands of dollars each year without insurance coverage.
+At Zel Skin, our dermatologists will help you decide which treatment will work best for your situation.

 Biologics Treatment for Eczema